 The Benefits of Preschool

-One of the greatest benefits for publicly mandated preschool programs is ensuring that lower-income families have opportunities to enroll their children in early education programs, while saving on the often expensive costs for preschool and child care programs.
+One of the most significant benefits of publicly mandated preschool programs is ensuring that lower-income families have opportunities to enroll their children in early education programs while saving on the often expensive costs of preschool and childcare programs.
 As policy analyst Darcy Ann Olsen also supports, “Most advocates of public preschool argue that early schooling of low-income children is an investment that pays off in the long term by reducing the number of children who will perform poorly in school, become teenage parents, commit criminal acts, or depend on welfare.
 Other advocates of public preschool see it as a way to subsidize child care.”

-To ameliorate these widespread social issues of lower income family access to resources, education, and child care, the early education program “Head Start,” formed in 1965, has helped provide researchers with insight into the advantages of early education program for young kids.
-“Head Start” has provided child care and education services to children specifically from low-income families and homes.
-According to research and reports, “The benefits of early education are well known.
-It has an impact on how long children stay in school and whether they turn to crime.”
+To ameliorate these widespread social issues of lower-income family access to resources, education, and child care, the early education program “Head Start,” formed in 1965, has helped provide researchers with insight into the advantages of early education programs for young kids.
+“Head Start” has provided child care and education services to children from low-income families and homes.
+Research and reports say, “The benefits of early education are well known.
+It impacts how long children stay in school and whether they turn to crime.”

-Adding to this research, a study and analysis from the National Institute for Early Education Research asserts that “there are real, measurable returns for money spent on quality, full-day, year-round preschool,” while James Heckman, one of the University of Chicago’s economists, “has found there is a huge cost-benefit advantage in decreased jail time for poor children who attend preschool.
+Adding to this research, a study and analysis from the National Institute for Early Education Research assert that “there are real, measurable returns for money spent on quality, full-day, year-round preschool.”
+At the same time, James Heckman, one of the University of Chicago’s economists, “has found a huge cost-benefit advantage in decreased jail time for poor children who attend preschool.
 Preschool, in general, can lead to higher IQs, better self-esteem, and fewer behavior issues.”

 The Cons of Public Preschool Programs

-Many states have universal preschool programs, including Georgia, Florida, New Jersey, Oklahoma, and many others.
-While many argue that these programs are universally beneficial, adversaries to these programs argue that the public preschool initiatives only target and benefit the poor and lower income families.
+Many states have universal preschool programs, including Georgia, Florida, New Jersey, Oklahoma, and others.
+While many argue that these programs are universally beneficial, adversaries argue that the public preschool initiatives only target and benefit poor and lower-income families.
 Adding to this, Political Base presents, “Critics say the state should not expand education when so many of the country's public schools are failing.
 Taxpayers should not pay for services they may not be using.”
-For example, both Georgia and Oklahoma’s implemented programs from the 1990s have not yet provided enough substantial information to prove their successful outcomes.
+For example, Georgia and Oklahoma’s implemented programs from the 1990s have not yet provided enough substantial information to prove their successful outcomes.

-Ultimately, as Olsen and many others argue, “public preschool for younger children is irresponsible, given the failure of the public school system to educate the children currently enrolled.
-The desire to ‘do something’ for young children should be tempered by the facts, and proposals for universal preschool should be rejected.”
+Ultimately, as Olsen and many others argue, “public preschool for younger children is irresponsible, given the public school system's failure to educate the currently enrolled children.
+The facts should temper the desire to ‘do something’ for young children, and proposals for universal preschool should be rejected.”

-The debate pertaining to public preschool will continue to remain heated, as both sides look for definitive evidence of the pros and cons.
+The debate about public preschool will remain heated as both sides look for definitive evidence of the pros and cons.